 The 45 and Star Valley Ranches are wilderness inholdings that lie in the heart of the magnificent Owyhee Canyonlands of southwestern Idaho.
 Simply known as the “Owyhees,” this is an immense, sparsely populated region spanning portions of Idaho, Nevada and Oregon where sheer canyon walls swell to broad sagebrush plateaus that roll across one of the largest intact and undeveloped expanses of public land remaining in the Lower 48.
-Consisting of 480± total deeded acres, the property is encompassed by the Owyhee River Wilderness Area managed by the Bureau of Land Management (BLM) and represents the only developed private land for over 40 miles in any direction.
-Access is either from the air, utilizing the property’s private 2,000± foot grass airstrip, or by vehicle from highway 225 and the small community of Owyhee, Nevada, located approximately two hours southeast of the ranch over BLM roads.
+Consisting of 480± total deeded acres in two parcels, the property is encompassed by the Owyhee River Wilderness Area managed by the Bureau of Land Management (BLM) and represents the only developed private land for over 40 miles in any direction.
+The 45 Ranch features 240± acres with over a mile of the South Fork of the Owyhee River.
+Improvements on the “45” include a comfortable three-bedroom owner’s cabin, caretaker’s home, and several ranch buildings, including a stone house that dates back to the homestead era.
+The 240± acre Star Valley Ranch is located 10 miles south of the 45 at the confluence of two seasonal streams, Tent Creek and the Little Owyhee River.
+Structures include a shop/storage building and a rustic, unused ranch house.
+Access is either from the air, utilizing the 45’s private 2,000± foot grass airstrip, or by vehicle from State Highway 225 and the small community of Owyhee, Nevada, located approximately two hours southeast of the property over BLM roads.

 Just the Facts